8 Unexpected Retirement Costs To Plan For

 8. Improper Allocation

-“Investors have a hard time determining the amount of risk they are taking on,” said Kaleb Robuck, associate advisor with Miller Financial Group in Red Oak, Ia.
+“Investors have a hard time determining the amount of risk they are taking on,” said Kaleb Robuck, associate advisor with Miller Financial Group in Red Oak, Iowa.
 It becomes even more difficult to figure out how much risk is inherent within a portfolio when assets are combined between spouses and among different investment vehicles, he added.

 “If an investor hasn’t adjusted allocation as they’ve reached retirement age and there is a sudden downturn in the market, a retirement plan can be adversely affected in a big way,” he said.
 “Investors can avoid this by looking at their entire financial picture and adjust according to their risk appetite and time frame.”